reasonwithoutrestraint/site/Original/Ethics/My Position/Political Philosophy.md

 	- The person is compensated for the transaction in the same resources
 	- E.g. taxation to support welfare.
 If we didn't, we would have to pay for prisons, etc. Of course, this needs to be balanced against creating poor incentives for unfit reproduction.
 - The preconditions for basic democracy don't require democratic support
-	- Assuming they *did* require democratic support, we would still need these in place to know if they had democratic support.
+	- Assuming they *did* have democratic support, we would still need these in place to know if they had democratic support.
 	- Courts, Voting Infrastructure
-	- Police protection to provide safe access for citizens to vote
+	- Monopoly on force to prevent agencies from suppressing others expression using force
 	- Education
 		- Otherwise, people might not know they have the right to vote
 		- They might not know what's good for them
 		- They might be coerced non-violently by others
 	- The goal is to make sure everyone's interests are taken into consideration during voting, not to make sure everyone has equal opportunity to a good life.
-		- So, if food is provided (not sure if it should be), it's not to prevent people from dying.
-It's to prevent people from being manipulated out of hunger which leads to their interests not being expressed in the political system.
-		- Similar considerations may apply to provide for healthcare.
-	- Conditions necessary:
-		- Not offering provisions by the government would result in people not having them.
-So they don't need to be provided if the private sector can account for it.
+Not sure if this covers food, healthcare, etc.
-		- They don't require democratic support.
+	- Don't require democratic support.
+	- Should be provided at as local a level as possible.
+E.g. local police departments, education, etc. Broader governments steps in to administrate or bring local governments up to competence, but the broader government doesn't directly fulfill the role (i.e. by directly providing the required services)
+	- Examples:
+		- Minarchism: directly providing police, military, courts, prisons, education
+		- Possibly: providing opportunity to food, healthcare, etc. Note it's providing *opportunity* not necessarily the resources directly.
+I.e. set up systems such that people *would* attain food, healthcare, etc. if they had the appropriate intentions.
+- Protection against other constraints
+	- NOTE: this is considering minor constraints vs major constraints; but remember state government intervention isn't necessarily minor because they are always backed with the threat of imprisonment, physical assault or even death if someone retaliates.
+	- Whether current or future (i.e. pre-emptive protection is justified).
+	- This extends beyond mere requirements for a democratic society.
+It applies to constraints generally, even non-intentional and non-agential.
+	- When considering whether to force A to assist B.
+	- Ways that A can be responsible for B's diminished liberty.
+		- R1: A *intended* B being worse-off.
+E.g. taking someone's water.
+		- R2: A didn't *intend*, but his actions did *cause* B to be worse-off. i.e. if A stopped performing his actions, B would not be poor.
+E.g. owning the entire water supply.
+		- R3: A didn't *cause*, but it is not possible to alleviate B's condition with A's current behavior. i.e. if A stopped performing his actions, B would still be poor; nevertheless, the only way to improve B's situation is by coercing A. E.g. A has opportunity to water but doesn't know how to utilize it without education.
+	- If A is causally responsible for B's diminished liberty (R1 or R2),
+		- The state is obligated to force A.
+		- B permitted to force.
+		- A obligated to assist.
+	- Should this actually be democratically endorsed?
+	- Examples of protection.
+Protect against:
+		- Physical coercion,
+		- Excess resource usage,
+		- Non-agent caused constraints
+	- Examples: fire
+- Arbitrary (non-economic) communal preferences
+	- Doesn't have to be based on contracts.
+	- There is no causal responsibility.
+	- When a community has preferences which might conflict with the preferences of others.
+	- There are two kinds of conflicts:
+		- Conflicts with preferences of individuals within the community
+			- The community's preferences can be acted upon assuming:
+				- (1) There is widespread support.
+The amount of support required depends on the trade-off of harms by enacting the preferences versus not enacting the preferences.
+				- (2) If the harms are comparable or the harm to the coerced/taxed is less than the harm that would be to the beneficiary, then we just go with the majority opinion.
+Otherwise, ???
+				- (3) The restriction is the only way to alleviate the other restrictions (R3 from above).
+				- (4) The decisions could not feasibly be made on a more local level.
+		- Conflicts with preferences of groups outside of the community
+			- The preferences can be acted upon assuming groups outside of the group have equal opportunity to accomplish those same preferences
+			- E.g. restrictive immigration don't coerce those outside the group, so its fine
+	- Perhaps this is how we set standards for property rights / resource usage?
 - Unwanted Economic Externalities
 	- Justification
 		- The justification here is different from the justification for protection.
 		- I.e. it doesn't matter that it is a minor constraint to alleviate major restrictions. even if applying minor constraints to alleviate minor constraints is not generally justifiable, it's justifiable in this case because of its contractual nature.
 Contracts only get their validity from consensual support.
+		- It also doesn't need to be the only way to alleviate a constraint.
 	- Requirements:
 		- Most people in a region prefer the opportunities to form contracts with features X
 		- Most people are incentivized such that their actions in the market make it impossible for contracts of feature X to succeed